woodrush/lisp-in-life/README.md

 #### Extended the ROM and RAM address space from 9,7-bit to 12,10-bit
 The original QFT architecture had a ROM and RAM address space of 9 and 7 bits.
 I extended the ROM and RAM address space to 12 and 10 bits, respectively.
 This was not a straightforward task as it first seemed, since the signal arrival timings between the modules had to be carefully adjusted in order for the signals to line up correctly.
 This involved reverse-engineering and experimenting undocumented VarLife pattern units used in the original QFT architecture.
 The same held for when redesigning other parts of the architecture.

+#### Reducing the Standard Input Size
+Since each byte of the RAM module can be ordered arbitrarily in the CPU's architecture, the RAM is arranged so that the standard output is written at the very bottom of the RAM module, and proceeds upwards.
+Therefore, the contents of the RAM can easily be observed in a Game of Life viewer by directly examining the bottom of the RAM module.

+Since RAM has 16 bits of memory per memory address, it allows to fit two ASCII-encoded characters per one address.
+Therefore, the standard input is read out by reading two characters per address.
+For the standard output, one character is written to one address for aesthetic reasons, so that the characters can be directly observed in a Game of Life viewer the pattern more easily.
+Also, for the standard output to proceed upwards within the RAM module pattern, the memory pointer for the standard output proceeds backwards in the memory space, while the pointer for the standard input proceeds forwards in the memory space.

 ### The Game of Life layer